WilliamJGrace/todoapp-MERN/README.md

 A Full Stack Todo CRUD Web Application using MongoDB, Express, React and Node.js

+### V.2.0.0 Now Deployed!

+A user can now add multiple lists!

 ## Functionality to add

 * User can add a todo item &#x2611;